MoyGcc/vid2avatar/README.md

 mv /path/to/smpl/models/basicmodel_m_lbs_10_207_0_v1.0.0.pkl code/lib/smpl/smpl_model/SMPL_MALE.pkl
 ```
 ## Download preprocessed demo data
-You can quickly start trying out Vid2Avatar with a preprocessed demo sequence.
+You can quickly start trying out Vid2Avatar with a preprocessed demo sequence including the pre-trained checkpoint.
 This can be downloaded from [Google drive](https://drive.google.com/drive/folders/1AUtKSmib7CvpWBCFO6mQ9spVrga_CTU4?usp=share_link) which is originally a video clip provided by [NeuMan](https://github.com/apple/ml-neuman).
 Put this preprocessed demo data under the folder `data/`.

 ## Training
 Before training, make sure that the `metaninfo` in the data config file `/code/confs/dataset/video.yaml` does match the expected training video.
 You can also continue the training by changing the flag `is_continue` in the model config file `code/confs/model/model_w_bg`.
 And then run: